tomh1lll/dudeml/README.md

 # 4. A simple walkthrough
 ## A. Simulate training data

-We first downloaded the melanogaster reference genome and masked any repeats on the chromosome, before extracting chromosome 2L to use as a base for a training set.
+We first downloaded the melanogaster reference genome and masked any repeats on the chromosome.
 Following that, we simulated CNVs for a homozygous individual, requiring 1 set of chromosomes to be generated.
 Its important that the training data is as similar as possible to the sample being tested, so attempt to generate a file with similar coverage as your sample with a similar number of chromosomes (e.g. 2 for a heterozygote).
 The only files that need keeping after the chromosomes are simulated are the total files and del.1.bed and dup.1.bed, which contains the information about the simulated CNVs.

     repeatmasker -pa 4 -gff -gccalc -s -lib repbase.fa fasta/Dmel_iso1.fa
     bwa index fasta/Dmel_iso1.fa.masked